rohanwanchoo123/docs/content/en/docs/appstore/use-content/modules/teamcenter-extension.md

 #### 3.3.1 Object mapping {#objectmapping}

-Clicking any one of the empty box in the import mapping page opens the object mapping dialog.
+Clicking any one of the empty boxes in the import mapping page opens the object mapping dialog.
 On the left side of the dialog, a tree with all relevant business objects available from the configured Teamcenter instance is displayed.
 If you have created any custom business objects in Teamcenter BMIDE, those objects will be shown as well.
 The right side shows a tree of all relevant entities in your Mendix app.

 The relevant objects and entities are dependent on the actions you are configuring.
 For example, for the action to get `ItemRevisions` from Teamcenter, the Teamcenter tree has an `ItemRevision` as its root object.
 That means that, for this action, you can only select `ItemRevisions` or its specializations.
 Similarly, in this example, the Mendix tree has the `TcConnector.ItemRevision` entity as its root entity.